Introduction

 - You want to file for divorce in BC.

-- You and the other person agree about getting a divorce, or they will cooperate with your application.
+- You and the other person agree about getting a divorce.

 - You already have written agreements or orders for: